LuChenLab/NeuRGI/README.md

 ## Requirements

-The pipeline has been tested in `R 4.0.0` and the following packages are needed to be installed in `R`
+The pipeline has been tested in `R 4.0.0` and the following packages are needed to be installed in `R`.

 ```R
 dplyr(>= 1.1.3)